 Obtain the TNSR

-.isofile image from Netgate®.
+.isoimage file from Netgate®.

-Connect to the system console.
+Connect to the system or VM console.

-The installer supports both VGA and serial console output, with VGA as the default..
+The installer supports both VGA and serial console output, with VGA as the default.

-Boot the system to the TNSR image on DVD or USB.
+Boot the system using the TNSR image.

 If the optical drive or removable media is not set as the primary boot device for the hardware, then use the system boot menu to manually select the boot device.

-After a few seconds, the installer displays a TNSR 19.02-1 screen.
+After a few seconds, the installer displays a TNSR 21.07 screen.